ElmerCSC/elmer-elmag/CircuitBuilder/README.md

-# CircuitBuilder
+# What is the CircuitBuilder?
+The Elmer CircuitBuilder is a Python library with components such as ideal sources(V,I), resistors(R), capacitors (C), and inductors (L) to streamline the creation of circuit networks and enable circuit-field simulations.
 In this directory you'll find basic examples on how to model coils in Magnetodynamics applications using ElmerFem.
 Global sources (e.g., Ideal Voltage and Current Sources) can be added using electrical networks with the help of elmer_circuitbuilder.py.
-The Elmer CircuitBuilder is a Python library with components such as ideal sources(V,I), resistors(R), capacitors (C), and inductors (L) to streamline the creation of circuit networks and enable circuit-field simulations.

-# How to Download
+# How to Download the CircuitBuilder
 To use and take advantage of the models in this directory, please download Elmer CircuitBuilder:
 $ pip install elmer-circuitbuilder